Skip to content

 2020

-Rose Family Estate purchases Cravens Rd – on land previously farmed by earlier generations of the extended Rose Family.
+Rose Family Estate purchases Cravens Rd land previously farmed by earlier generations of the Rose Family.

 2023

-Our Wairau River wine is awarded a trophy for Best Sauvignon Blanc at the Marlborough Wine Show.
+Wairau River Estate Sauvignon Blanc is awarded the trophy for Best Sauvignon Blanc at the Marlborough Wine Show.

 Marlborough celebrates 50 years of grape growing.